Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ## Conclusions
 Duration: 5

 In this lab, we built a demo to show how to ingest real-time data using Amazon Data Firehose with low latency.
-We demonstrated this using a self-managed Kafka connector on an EC2 instance.
+We demonstrated this using an ADF connector on an EC2 instance.
 Alternatively, if you have infrastructure supported by either [Amazon EKS](https://aws.amazon.com/eks/) or
 [Amazon ECS](https://aws.amazon.com/ecs/), you can use them to host your containerized ADF producers as well.